Looking for interesting Science trivia questions for the trivia night with your friends?

 Trivia Question: Which living organism is immortal?

-The immortal jellyfish is the only animal know to have immortality according to Science.org.
+The immortal jellyfish is the only animal known to have immortality according to Science.org.

 They live forever unless eaten by other redactors.

 The Immune System